Waveguide QED toolboxes for universal quantum matter: Gauging waveguide QED simulator to interacting SU( ) lattice models

 One feature of our synthetic approach is that the symmetries of the interaction can be directly built into the underlying Hamiltonian, without resorting to the fundamental symmetries of the atomic collisions.
-For instance, with a minor modification, we can easily create SU($n$)-symmetric Hamiltonians for arbitrary $n$ (e.g., unlimited by the nuclear-spin degrees of freedom) for the study of transition metal oxides \cite{Tokura2000} and heavy fermion systems.
-Furthermore, because we can design $\mathcal{J}_{\overline{i},\overline{j}}$ arbitrarily through the Raman fields, our system can be tailored to study novel frustrated magnetic ordering in long-range SU($n$)-spin models, such as the quantum spin ice and the Haldane gap \cite{Read1989,Marston1989,Greiter2007,Affleck1989}, as well as quantum field theories \cite{Wess1971, Witten1984}, including Wess-Zumino-Witten and Chern-Simons models, with complexities far beyond of what has been envisioned in condensed matter physics.
+For instance, with a minor modification, we can easily create SU($n$)-symmetric Hamiltonians for arbitrary $n$, e.g., unlimited by the nuclear-spin DOF, for the study of transition metal oxides \cite{Tokura2000} and heavy fermion systems.
+Furthermore, because we can design $\mathcal{J}_{\overline{i},\overline{j}}$ arbitrarily through the Raman fields, our system can be tailored to study novel frustrated magnetic ordering in long-range SU($n$)-spin models with the Haldane gap \cite{Read1989,Marston1989,Greiter2007,Affleck1989}.
+As discussed in the next section, our waveguide QED simulator can be applied to the realization of quantum field theories \cite{Wess1971, Witten1984}.